PatrickKyei/exception/_posts/2023-09-04-how-hackers-try-to-get-into-your-account.md

 ![phishing message](/assets/img/Screenshot 2023-09-03 02.15.56.png)

-> One of the safe ways to check if a site may contain or lead to harmful applicatin is to hover your mouse cursor on the link and investigate the preview  link if it is embeded in a text
+> One of the safe ways to check if a site may contain or lead to harmful application is to hover your mouse cursor on the link and preview it

 ![suspicious site](/assets/img/Screenshot 2023-09-03 02.16.14.png)

 Because I am investigating this I went ahead to click the link.
-In your case, as soon as you identify a link to be harmful **delete imediately**
+In your case, as soon as you identify a link to be harmful **delete immediately**

 Usually some the things that will give out a suspicious attack are mispellings or wrongful information.